Payload transforms

 Use cases include webhook ingestion, IoT device data, and external API responses where you want to skip building a dedicated ingestion service.

-Example: Binance order book snapshots
+Example: Coinbase order book snapshots

-Store full order book snapshots from the Binance depth API, which returns JSON like:
+Store order book snapshots from the

 {